-- 15. Disqualified contestant. - A. If any IGRA official determines a contestant is unfit to understand his or her own safety, the contestant may be disqualified from any or all further events. - B. The determining official shall inform the contestant when this determination has been made after consulting with the contestant, the Rodeo Review Chair, and one other IGRA official. - 16.
+- a.
+If any IGRA official determines a contestant is unfit to understand his or her own safety, the contestant may be disqualified from any or all further events. - b.
+The determining official shall inform the contestant when this determination has been made after consulting with the contestant, the Rodeo Review Chair, and one other IGRA official. - 16.
 No pets will be allowed in the rodeo arena, chutes, holding pens, or other areas specified by the rodeo facility or host association.
 Pets in authorized areas must be under the owner's control.
 If pets are not allowed anywhere at the facility, a contestant will not be allowed to compete until the pet is removed from the facility or kept in a vehicle or horse trailer.
-If the pet is seen anywhere on the facility after being warned of the "no pet rule", the contestant responsible for the pet being at the facility will be disqualified from the rodeo by the Rodeo Director. - 17.
-All timed events that have a time limit for the contestant to compete in must have a horn, whistle, or buzzer signaling the end of the time allowed for that event. - 18.
-No rerides or rerides will be given because of unexpected noise or movement that occurs outside of the arena.
+If the pet is seen anywhere on the facility after being warned of the "no pet rule", the contestant responsible for the pet being at the facility will be disqualified from the rodeo by the Rodeo Director.

+- 17. All timed events that have a time limit for the contestant to compete in must have a horn, whistle, or buzzer signaling the end of the time allowed for that event. - 18.
+No reruns or rerides will be given because of unexpected noise or movement that occurs outside of the arena.
 Examples are: livestock being loaded in the chutes and pens, bulls and horses kicking in the chutes, vehicle headlights flashing into the area, or someone is sitting on the fence. - 19.
-The Arena Director or their designee for speed events, and the Judge for all other events, will notify each contestant/team when the arena is set/clear for their competition.
-If the contestant/team performs their event before the arena is set/clear, they will be disqualified for that event.
-For all horse events, the arena should be cleared of animals, contestants and staff not immediately participating in the go of any particular event.
-The contestant is not offered the arena until all interference is removed.
-Arena Director or their designee will time the 90-second rule for contestant to enter the arena from the time the contestant is notified by either the Arena Director or their designee. - 20.
-If, in the opinion of the Judge, a contestant/team appears to stop competing because of exhaustion, frustration with a difficult animal, or other similar reason, the Judge can wave the contestants out of competition, and no rerides will be given. - 21.
+Each contestant/team must be notified when the arena is set/clear for their competition by: - a.
+Arena Director or their designee for speed events. - b.
+Chute Coordinator for rough stock events. - c.
+Start Judge for roping and camp events. - 20.
+Any contestant/team that elects to perform their event before being notified that the arena is set/clear, will be disqualified from that event. - 21.
+For all horse events, the arena must be cleared of animals and contestants not immediately participating in the go of any particular event.
+The contestant must not be offered the arena until all interference is removed. - 22.
+If, in the opinion of the Judge, a contestant/team appears to stop competing because of exhaustion, frustration with a difficult animal, or other similar reason, the Judge can wave the contestants out of competition, and no rerides will be given. - 23.
 Any director or officer of IGRA shall have access to any part of the rodeo enclosure or arena when identification is presented.
-However, if an IGRA director or officer is a contestant, he/she is excluded from entering the secretarial area unless invited by the secretarial staff. - 22.
+However, if an IGRA director or officer is a contestant, he/she is excluded from entering the secretarial area unless invited by the secretarial staff. - 24.
 All key personnel (Rodeo Director, Assistant Rodeo Director, Arena Director, Assistant Arena Director, Chute Coordinator, Assistant Chute Coordinator, Judges, Timers, Scorekeepers, Announcers, Secretary and staff, stock contractor and staff, bullfighter, veterinarian, and ambulance crew) cannot compete as a contestant or exhibition performance of any type (except for Grand Entry), where there is a risk of injury, in an IGRA-sanctioned rodeo in which they are officiating or working.